 At TIS, any form of bullying - physical, social, emotional, online, cyber or other - is not tolerated.
-Instances of bullying, harassment or ridicule due to differing cultural or personal choices and beliefs will be dealt with severely.
 Students are strongly encouraged to be upstanders rather than bystanders and to report any form of bullying immediately to a member of staff.
-A report can be lodged to inform Student Services of any concerns or incidents by completing the Confidential Bullying Report Form found on the TIS webpage at https://tis.edu.mo/people/students (Quicklinks => Students => Web links => Bullying Reporting Form).
+A report can be lodged to inform the Administration of any concerns or incidents by completing the Confidential Bullying Report Form found on the TIS webpage at https://tis.edu.mo/people/students (Quicklinks => Students => Web links => Bullying Reporting Form).

-ACADEMIC HONESTY
+ACADEMIC INTEGRITY

 Developing integrity in our students is an extremely high priority at TIS.
 For this reason, matters pertaining to academic honesty are taken very seriously.
-All students are expected to abide by the Academic Honesty Policy.
+All students are expected to abide by the Academic Integrity Policy.